Alaska Airlines and its Horizon Air affiliate canceled 95 flights Saturday because a computer system used for flight planning failed.

-Other flights were delayed, and customers had trouble getting flight-status updates on the airlines' website because of the outage, McElroy said.
+Company spokesman Paul McElroy said many other flights were delayed, and customers had trouble getting flight-status updates on the airlines' website because of the outage.

-Both Tilden and Horizon President Glen Johnson apologized for the disruption.
-Johnson said stranded passengers would be rebooked on later planes or put on other airlines.
-The company said will not be charged a flight-change fee.
+McElroy said stranded passengers would be rebooked on later planes or put on other airlines and Alaska will consider adding flights.
+He said passengers will not be charged a flight-change fee.

-Alaska Airlines uses versions of the Boeing 737 with roughly 124 to 172 seats, according to airline seating chart websites.
-Horizon uses smaller turboprop planes.
+Alaska Airlines, which canceled 54 flights, uses versions of the Boeing 737 with roughly 124 to 172 seats, according to airline seating chart websites.
+Horizon, which canceled 41 flights, uses smaller turboprop planes.

 Seattle-based Alaska Airlines flies to cities in the U.S., focusing on the West Coast, and to Canada and Mexico.
 Alaska and Horizon are owned by Alaska Air Group Inc.